-Because what you do on Usenet shouldn't stay anywhere.
+Because what you do online shouldn't stay anywhere.
 Usenet is our business, babysitting you isn't.

 Max out even the fastest connections.

-In case you've been away from Usenet for a really long time.
+In case you've been away for a really long time.

 Use NZB files on any device and without leaving your web browser!
 Pretty cool, huh?